 China Maritime Studies Institute Conferences

-The China Maritime Studies Institute (CMSI) has conducted conferences since 2005.
-Conferences have addressed a range of issues in Chinese maritime development, encompassing both competitive and also cooperative themes.
-This series of conferences has directly resulted in the publication of four scholarly books, dozens of published academic articles, and multiple briefings for key U.S. decision-makers and relevant staffs.
+The China Maritime Studies Institute (CMSI) has held conferences since 2005.
+Conferences have addressed a range of issues in Chinese maritime development, from submarines to surface ships to shipbuilding.
+They have yielded the publication of eight scholarly books and counting, dozens of published academic articles, and impactful briefings for key U.S. decision-makers and relevant staffs.

 About China Maritime Studies Institute Conferences

-Typically lasting two to three days, our CMSI conferences occur on a periodic basis and bring together academic experts, policy makers, and practitioners for panel discussions and presentations that focus on selected aspects of Chinese maritime development and the international security environment.
+Typically lasting two to three days, our CMSI conferences occur biennially and convene academic experts, policy makers, and practitioners for presentations and panel discussions that focus on selected aspects of Chinese maritime development and the international security environment.
+Keynote speakers further illuminate related issues of concern.

-These conferences serve to stimulate focused research and foster dialogue among Chinese and American specialists resulting in enhanced understanding and continued productive research and analysis on focus areas.
-Although short in duration, the annual CMSI conferences provide a lasting impact on research that informs leaders and policy makers.
-Conference research will be consolidated into a biannual volume.
+These conferences serve to stimulate focused research and foster dialogue among American experts, together with Allies and Partners, resulting in enhanced understanding and continued productive research and analysis on priority focus areas.
+Although short in duration, the annual CMSI conferences have lasting impact through insights that inform leaders, decision-makers, and other key stakeholders.
+Conference research is compiled and enhanced in edited volumes in our “Studies in Chinese Maritime Development” series, which may be accessed here: https://digital-commons.usnwc.edu/cmsi-studies/

 Upcoming Event